Mini Racers: Development and release

 Mini Racers was first officially announced at E3 1999.
 Rumors about the game were reported on by publications for over a year prior to its announcement, partially due to Nintendo's securing the rights to a website of the same name.
 Its name, coupled with concurrent rumors that Rare was working on a secret unannounced title, lead to speculation that Rare was developing a follow up to the R.C.
-Pro-Am.
-While Rare had been working on an unannounced sequel - Pro-Am 64 - that game was a separate project eventually cancelled in favor of Diddy Kong Racing; Mini Racers was an unrelated game in development by Looking Glass Studios.
+Pro-Am series.
+While Rare had been working on an unannounced sequel — Pro-Am 64 — that game was a separate project eventually retooled into Diddy Kong Racing (1997); Mini Racers was an unrelated game in development by Looking Glass Studios.
 The development of the game progressed into the following year, with GameSpot reporting that the game was 90% complete as of April 2000, and scheduled for an October 2000 release in Japan.
 However, its release was cast into doubt the following month, when Looking Glass Studios closed down.
 While IGN described the game's status as "all but cancelled now", weeks later they published a follow-up report that the game could still potentially see release, as Looking Glass Studios had submitted a near-finished copy of the game just prior to their closure.
 Ultimately, the game was cancelled and never commercially release, though in 2006, an anonymous Craigslist user posted that he possessed a finished copy of the game, and was requesting help preserving the game, eventually leading to its unofficial release on the internet.